tjrapodile/tjrapodile_portfolio/README.md

 Tailwind CSS- A utility-first CSS framework that simplifies styling and ensures responsive design.

 Project Structure:
-src/: Contains the source code, including components, assets, and styles. components/: React components that make up the various sections of the website. assets/: Images, 3D models, and other media files used in the site. styles/: Tailwind CSS configuration and custom styles. public/: Public assets that are served directly, including the index.html file. vite.config.js: Vite configuration file.
+public/: Contains public assets, including the index.html file. src/: Source code directory containing all the main components, assets, and utilities. assets/: Media files such as images, 3D models, and other assets. components/: React components that build the different sections of the website. constants/: Constants and configuration files used throughout the project. hoc/: Higher-order components for enhancing existing components. utils/: Utility functions used across the project.
+App.jsx: The main application file that serves as the entry point for the React components. index.css: Global CSS styles applied across the application. main.jsx: The main entry point for rendering the React app. styles.js: Custom JavaScript styling for specific components. index.html: The main HTML file served by the Vite development server. package-lock.json: Automatically generated file that records the exact version of installed dependencies. package.json: Lists project dependencies and scripts for building and running the application. postcss.config.js: Configuration file for PostCSS, used with Tailwind CSS. tailwind.config.js: Tailwind CSS configuration file. vite.config.js: Vite configuration file for customizing the build process.

 Setup & Installation
 Clone the repository: